p0/claude-code-prompts/tools/Bash.md

    Co-Authored-By: Claude <noreply@anthropic.com>
    - Run git status to make sure the commit succeeded.
 4. If the commit fails due to pre-commit hook changes, retry the commit ONCE to include these automated changes.
 If it fails again, it usually means a pre-commit hook is preventing the commit.
 If the commit succeeds but you notice that files were modified by the pre-commit hook, you MUST amend your commit to include them.

 Important notes:
-- Use the git context at the start of this conversation to determine which files are relevant to your commit.
-Be careful not to stage and commit files (e.g. with `git add .`) that aren't relevant to your commit.
 - NEVER update the git config
-- DO NOT run additional commands to read or explore code, beyond what is available in the git context
+- NEVER run additional commands to read or explore code, besides git bash commands
+- NEVER use the TodoWrite or Task tools
-- DO NOT push to the remote repository
+- DO NOT push to the remote repository unless the user explicitly asks you to do so
 - IMPORTANT: Never use git commands with the -i flag (like git rebase -i or git add -i) since they require interactive input which is not supported.
 - If there are no changes to commit (i.e., no untracked files and no modifications), do not create an empty commit
-- Ensure your commit message is meaningful and concise.
-It should explain the purpose of the changes, not just describe them.
-- Return an empty response - the user will see the git output directly
 - In order to ensure good formatting, ALWAYS pass the commit message via a HEREDOC, a la this example:
 <example>
 git commit -m "$(cat <<'EOF'